Skip to main content

 2. Get Access Credentials

-2. Go to Application Management to get the Application Code (AppCode)
+2. Go to Application Management and get the Application Code (AppCode)

-3. Enable OpenAPI functionality and generate an Access Key (AccessKey)
+3. Enable OpenAPI feature and generate Access Key (AccessKey)

 3. Write Your First Program